 The Multiple Currencies feature allows to:

-- setup as many currencies as you need
+- use as many currencies as you need

 - set the exchange rate per project

-- choose whether to use conversion rates or currency rates on projects
+- choose whether to use conversion rates or object currency rates on projects

 - create multiple currency rate cards